 In 1939, with the merger of the Methodist Episcopal Church, the Methodist Episcopal Church South, and the Methodist Protestant Church, Central College was designated as the one undergraduate educational institution in Missouri for what later became the United Methodist Church.
 In 1961, the Board of Curators changed the College's name from Central College to Central Methodist College.

 In 1989, Central Methodist College, in cooperation with Mineral Area College in Park Hills, Missouri, began baccalaureate degree completion programs which afford opportunities for citizens of that region, who have completed their AA degree (or who have 60 hours of college credit), to earn a bachelor's degree.
 In 1994, Central Methodist College, in cooperation with East Central College in Union, Missouri, began baccalaureate degree completion programs at ECC so that citizens of that region could earn a bachelor's degree.
 In 1996 the College began offering the Master of Education degree on all three campuses.
-Since that time, CMU has established partnerships with State Fair Community College (SFCC), Three Rivers Community College (TRCC), and other corporate partners.
+Since that time, CMU has established partnerships with Crowder College, Jefferson College, Linn State Technical College, Moberly Area Community College, North Central Missouri College, Ozarks Technical Community College, St. Charles Community College, State Fair Community College (SFCC), Three Rivers College (TRCC), and other corporate partners.
+CMU has articulation agreements with every public community college in Missouri.

-In May 2004, the Central Methodist University Board of Trustees voted to change the name of the institution to Central Methodist University.
+In May 2004, the Board of Trustees voted to change the name of the institution to Central Methodist University.
 This name change recognized the growth in graduate and extended studies programs and more appropriately describes the Central Methodist University of the 21st century.